 class Document < ActiveRecord::Base # ... def convert_to_html # ...some fancy magic... end def converted_to_html?
 File.exist?(html_file_path) end def html_file_path File.join(HTML_STORAGE_DIR, pdf.original_filename + '.html') end # probably a few more methods... end

 Everything is working great, but now you have to look through all this HTML junk whenever you’re working on Document.
 Worse, the tests for HTML conversion and documents are all mixed up.
-Even worse, Document is getting pretty fat, and its model friends won’t stop making fun of it.
-If you don’t do something soon, this could mark the end of your good days with skinny models.
-A very common and simple technique can save us from this message: composition.
+A very common and simple technique can save us from this mess: composition.

 class HtmlFile attr_reader :source_path def initialize (source_path) @source_path = source_path end def name @name ||= File.basename(source_path) + '.html' end def generate # ...some magic with file.path here... self end def path @path ||= File.join(HTML_STORAGE_DIR, name) end def exists?
 File.exist?(path) end # ... some other useful methods ... end